jamescurran/jamescurran.github.io/_posts/2012-05-31-javascripthelper-redux-now-with-bundling-amp-compression.md

 Ok, I really hadn’t planned on adding it this soon , but right after my first blog article on the helper appeared, lots of other bloggers started writing  about the bundling features in the MVC4 beta, and is *seemed* simple enough.

 For those of you who missed the first part ([JavascriptHelper–Managing JS files for ASP.NET MVC](http://honestillusion.com/blog/2012/03/29/javascripthelper-managing-js-files-for-asp-net-mvc.html)), a quick review (You’ll probably want to read that article eventually anyway):   JavascriptHelper is a MVC component which allows you to specify that a JavaScript file is needed, wherever you need it (view, partial views, layouts, helpers etc.) and the helper will collection them all up, plus all their dependencies – in the right order--  and insert all the &lt;script&gt; tags in one spot --- and at the same time, do the same thing for the CSS files those JS scripts need.
-For example, in a partial view, you wish to use the jQuery UI Slider widget, you can simply write:</p>
+For example, in a partial view, you wish to use the jQuery UI Slider widget, you can simply write:

   {% highlight csharp %}
   @Script.Std(“slider”)
   {% endhighlight%}